General Psychology Degree and Career Guide

 While an associate’s degree doesn’t let you serve on your own as a social or human services worker, it’s possible to find a role as an assistant.
 In this position, you might help organize cases, coordinate service plans, interview clients, file reports, and help others understand the resources that are available to them.

 The BLS lists the median salary for these assistants to be $37,610 per year.

 Like home health aides, psychiatric aides help patients with mental or developmental disabilities with their daily duties but do so in a healthcare setting such as psychiatric hospital or mental health facility.

-Psychiatric aides earn an average annual salary of $29,330, according to the BLS.
+Psychiatric aides earn a median annual salary of $30,260, according to the BLS.

 Expect to undergo short-term on-the-job training.